"A benefit is a result that a stakeholder perceives to be of value".

 Understanding the benefits helps us to confirm the viability (whether the initiative is worth doing) and helps understand the alignment of activity in delivering the vision.

-Benefits Management involves identifying and agreeing the benefits and how they will be measured, monitored and managed throughout the project.
+Benefits Management involves identifying and agreeing the benefits and how they will be measured, monitored, managed and delivered throughout the project.

 Benefit types can include: Cost / Time / Quality.